 World’s Greatest Shave raises funds for the Leukaemia Foundation’s important work helping people in Australia suffering from the disease.

-Since 1998, over a million people have shaved or coloured their hair, raising more than of $120 million.
+Since 1998, over a million people have shaved or coloured their hair.

 In 2012 my son and three of his school friends joined the challenge raising over $6,600.

 When Jaylen was teased at school because he had motor and vocal tics associated with several disorders he suffers from, he decided to start a charity to put and end to bullying.

 His challenge, since he was only 8 years old, was to educate every teacher and every kid in every school!